-- F. The teacher who is elected president of the Association shall be released from a portion of classroom responsibilities, a minimum of four-tenths assignment each day, to fulfill responsibilities to the Association and to the district. - G. The president of the Association will provide the Superintendent with a list of all days/dates of Association committee meetings and a listing of the members of the Association on such committees.
-The Superintendent will notify appropriate school administrators of those approved days and dates. - H. Any teacher engaged in a formal meeting where the teacher's attendance is required in negotiating on behalf of the Association with any representative of the Committee or participating in any professional grievance procedure shall be released from regular duties without loss of salary.
+F. The educator who is elected president of the Association shall be released from a portion of classroom responsibilities, a minimum of four-tenths assignment each day, to fulfill responsibilities to the Association and to the district.

+G. The president of the Association will provide the Superintendent with a list of all days/dates of Association committee meetings and a listing of the members of the Association on such committees.
+The Superintendent will notify appropriate school administrators of those approved days and dates.

+H. Any educator engaged in a formal meeting where the educator's attendance is required in negotiating on behalf of the Association with any representative of the Committee or participating in any professional grievance procedure shall be released from regular duties without loss of salary.